sarawakelection/sarawakelection.github.com/README.md

 - Hosted on GitHub

 **2**
-- Compete rebuild for GE13
+- Complete rebuild for GE13

 **1.0**
 - Launched as a Drupal website during the 2010 state Election.